Buying Property in Marbella

 Property owned by a non-resident company

-Where a property is owned by a corporate structure located in a jurisdiction outside Spain, an annual tax of 3% of the cadastral value is payable.
+Where a property is owned by a corporate structure located in a jurisdiction outside Spain, which is classified as a tax haven or in a territory without a double taxation treaty with Spain, an annual tax of 3% of the cadastral value is payable.

 Laws and regulations are subject to change, as are the personal circumstances of each individual.
 This information has been compiled as a guide for potential purchasers of property in Spain, it is not intended to provide or replace legal advice which should be obtained from a qualified professional, nor does it have any contractual effect.